Green card wait times —

 Priority dates by category.

-Final Action Dates from the June 2026 Visa Bulletin.
+Final Action Dates from the July 2026 Visa Bulletin.
 "Current" means no wait — a visa number is immediately available.
-Mexico and the Philippines follow the "All other countries" column for employment-based categories.
+Mexico follows the "All other countries" column for employment-based categories.
 Dates move every month and can retrogress without warning.

 Current No wait